elarivie/BUILDME/README.md

 There are absolutely no restriction about the BUILDME executable implementation.
 You may therefore choose any programming language.
-You may implement your own BUILDME executable from scratch or use an already implemented template available in the current project (Dash, Python 3).
+You may implement your own BUILDME executable from scratch or use an already implemented template available in the current project (Python 3).
 Even if there are no implementation restriction it is a good idea to select an interpreted programming language since otherwise a separated project to compile the BUILDME executable would then be required.
 Also interpreted language usually have the benefits of being portable and human readable.

 It is important to note that using this simple entry point to the build process does not restrict the use of any build tools or compiler since